Losing Coolant But No Leak? Here’s Why And How To Fix

 To find where a coolant leak comes from, your best option is an ultra-violet (UV) leak detection dye, which is poured directly into the radiator.
 Once the dye circulates through the cooling system, any leaks will illuminate under a black light.

-But, for leaks inside, UV dyes are ineffective, thus necessitating a leak-down test.
+But, for leaks inside, UV dyes are ineffective, thus necessitating a leak-down evaluation.

 Down tests consist of injecting compressed air into every cylinder and gauging the amount that leaks out.
 For comprehensive guidelines on executing a down test, refer to Online Auto Part’s YouTube video provided below.